 Mission Statement

 Executive Summary

+Staff Support

 Organizational Chart

 The Highway Safety Planning Process

-Virgin Islands Crash Profile
+Fiscal Year Statistical Tables

 Highway Safety Plan

 Program Administration

 Impaired Driving (AL)

 Occupant Protection

 Police Traffic Services

 Traffic Records

 Youth Alcohol

-Behavior Modification

 State Certification and Assurances

 Virgin Islands Cost Summary

-The Office of Highway Safety is committed to developing and implementing a comprehensive strategy aimed at saving lives and preventing injuries on our roads and highways.
+The Office of Highway Safety is committed to developing and implementing a comprehensive strategy aimed at reducing traffic crashes, injuries, and saving lives on our roads and highways.
+Executive Summary

-Every year the Virgin Islands Office of Highway Safety develops a comprehensive Highway Safety Plan (HSP) that reflects the goals to reduce traffic crashes, injuries and fatalities on our roadways.
+Every year the Virgin Islands Office of Highway Safety develops a comprehensive Highway Safety Plan (HSP) that reflects the goals to reduce traffic crashes injuries and fatalities on our roadways.

-During 2006, eight (8) people died on our roadway and hundreds were injured in crashes that could have been prevented, if motorists had adhered to the laws and rules of the road.
+During 2007, five (5) persons died on our roadway and hundreds were injured in crashes that could have been prevented, if motorists had adhered to the laws and rules of the road